UTexas

 1. The accused student may request to appeal:

-1. a finding of responsibility and sanction(s) assessed by the Dean of Students in an Administrative Disposition to an Appellate Officer, in accordance with Sec.
+1. a finding of responsibility and sanction(s) assessed by Student Conduct in an Administrative Disposition to an Appellate Officer, in accordance with Sec.
 11-802(b) of this Chapter, where the sanction(s) assessed render the case ineligible for a hearing, in accordance with Sec.
-11-504(b)(3);
+11-505(b)(3);

-2. only the sanction(s) assessed by the Dean of Students in an Administrative Disposition to an Appellate Officer, in accordance with Sec.
+2. only the sanction(s) assessed by Student Conduct in an Administrative Disposition to an Appellate Officer, in accordance with Sec.
 11-802(c) of this Chapter;

 3. a finding of responsibility and sanction(s) assessed as a result of a hearing decision to an Appellate Officer, in accordance with Sec.
 11-803 of this Chapter.

-2. Either the Dean of Students or the student may request to appeal a hearing outcome to the Appellate Officer.
+2. Either Student Conduct or the student may request to appeal a hearing outcome to the Appellate Officer.

-4. The accused student, the Complainant, or the Dean of Students may appeal an Administrative Disposition or Disciplinary Decision based only on one or more of the following grounds:
+3. The accused student or Student Conduct may appeal an Administrative Disposition or Disciplinary Decision based only on one or more of the following grounds:

 1. Significant procedural error inconsistent with the processes as outlined in subchapters 11-500 and 11-600.